ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - - - day planning.md

 - (routing): one page for each character (with static links and then with URL parameters)
   - note1: for that, create a component `<CharacterDetails>` and send a request to get the details of one character from the API (same pattern that they're asked to do in the LAB)
   - note2: display the nav menu in all pages (same pattern as today's lab) (or explain the two options: all pages vs. homepage only)

-- extra: pass the list of characters to Header & render a dynamic menu in the Header
+- extra challenge: pass the list of characters to Header & render a dynamic menu in the Header